 - Environmental work: cleaning parks, restoring native vegetation, maintaining our creeks, trail work in parks & wilderness areas.

 - Renovating homes of low income and elderly homeowners.

 - Painting and construction work that benefit agencies that help others.

-- Volunteering at community events (Harvest Festival, BSA Tree Lot)
+- Volunteering at community events (Piedmont Turkey Trot, Harvest Festival, BSA Tree Lot).

-- Fundraising to help needy causes (carwashes, bake sales, soliciting donations from area businesses)
+- Fundraising to help needy causes (car wash, bake sale, garage sale, soliciting donations from area businesses).

 Each spring, we go on our annual “Leadership Retreat”, a weekend get-away where we have fun, cook our own meals, play team building games and leadership training exercises, hold our annual elections and planning for the next year; we often do a service project.
 In the fall just after school starts, we go away to a fun weekend “Rendezvous” with other Venturing Crews at a traditional camp setting and participate in activities like mountain biking, water sports, horseback riding, rock climbing, shooting arrows, shotguns, 22 rifles, eating great meals.